elenamarie25/blueye_sensor_mounting_system/README.md

 This keeps the original library intact while allowing remixing and experimentation.

+## ✒️ Attribution

+This design was created by Jenny Krokstad, Nina Hoang, Dana Yerbolat and Elena Marie Kirchman.

+You are free to use, modify, and share this work under the terms of the [Creative Commons Attribution 4.0 License](LICENSE).

+**Please credit us** when using or remixing this design by including a link to this GitHub repository and mentioning the original creators.

 ## ✉️ Contact
 If you use or modify this project, feel free to share your results or improvements.
 Developed by design students at NTNU as part of the Spring 2024 course "Design 6 – Futures" in collaboration with Blueye Robotics.